When we are seeking more balance and answers in life, we may call upon the animal spirit guides as the Ancestors once did.

 Of the West Water is The Bear (Sep 23 and Dec 20)

 Also Chief Council of all Spirit Keepers, and whose Power is strength and introspection.
 The Season of Bear is Autumn, a time of strength gained from knowing yourself, a time of stability.
-The animal totem is Grizzly Bear, who is also Chief Council of all Animal Totems, and whose Medicine is Introspection.
+The animal totem is Grizzly Bear, who is also Chief Counsel of all Animal Totems, and whose Medicine is Introspection.
 The totem colors are blue (spiritual strength) and black (looking within).
 The time of day represented is Evening.

 In the beginning of all things, wisdom and knowledge were with the animals, for Tirawa, the One Above, did not speak directly to man.
 He sent certain animals to tell men that he showed himself through the beast, and that from them, and from the stars and the sun and moon should man learn.. all things tell of Tirawa. – Eagle Chief (Letakots-Lesa) Pawnee